samos123/samos123.github.com/content/linux/tsinghua-ipv6-archlinux.md

     :::bash
     ip -6 route

-If there are 2 default routes make sure to delete the route which starts with fe80.
+If there are 2 default routes make sure to delete the route which goes out via your physical device e.g(eth0 or enp2u5).
 In my case I had to delete one of the default routes as follows:

     :::bash